WildernessLabs/Documentation/docs/Hardware/Reference/Units/Amps/index.md

 ---
 layout: Hardware
 title: Amps
+subtitle: Quantity of electricity, in coloumbs.
 ---

+# Intro

 Amperage describes the quantity of charge carriers that are being moved passed a point in any given second.